 During the first quarter of 2020, covid-19 began to spread in Sweden and around the world.
 During this period, an increase in overcoverage was expected (mainly due to bankruptcies and restrictions on the pandemic) as well as a higher proportion of non-responding companies.
 However, the observed levels of non-response and overcoverage in 2020 turned out not to differ significantly from the corresponding levels observed in 2019.
-Overcoverage in 2020 has increased most in the product groups that have been affected by pandemic restrictions, namely among hotels, travel services and the like.
-Overall, however, it was judged that the pandemic did not have a negative impact on the overall reliability of the reported statistics.
-The same statistical measures and methods, which were used before the pandemic broke out, have also been used in 2020.
+The same statistical measures and methods, which were used before the pandemic broke out, have also been used in 2021.